mjohnson139/CareDriver/README.md

 ### Project Usage

 1. **Running the Project**:
-   - Open in Xcode and run on a simulator or device.
+   - Open the CareDriver.xcworkspace file in Xcode.
+Select the iOS scheme and run on a simulator or device.
 The initial screen displays trips fetched from the mock API client.

 2. **Testing**:
    - Unit tests for various components can be run using the Xcode test navigator, focusing on API interactions and model serialization.